PARENT CODE OF CONDUCT

 - All students must be fully clothed when coming to and from the dance studio.
 Do not walk outside in your leotard and tights

-- In order to drop a class you must notify us 1 week before the new month starts or you will be charged for the following month.
+- In order to drop a class you must notify us in writing 1 week before the new month starts or you will be charged for the following month.

 - Anyone wanting to add a class during the year, must receive permission from the faculty to do so.